Kidnapping Lawyer Options for Worcester and Springfield, MA

 Under Massachusetts law, kidnapping is defined as someone without legal and lawful authorization forcibly or secretly confining or imprisoning another person against his or her will.
 Furthermore, if anyone forcibly carries or sends another person out of this commonwealth, kidnapping charges will apply.
 Murphy & Rudolf, LLP provides experienced legal representation for clients facing kidnapping charges in Massachusetts.
+Discuss your case with a kidnapping lawyer today.

 If a person forcibly seizes, confines, inveigles, or kidnaps another person with intent to secretly confine or imprison the person in this commonwealth, the penalties may be severe.
 This also counts for kidnapping cases where the kidnapper holds the victims to service against their will.
 In addition, whoever kidnaps another person with the intent to extort money or other valuable things will face harsh punishments.